MARA — Marathon Digital Holdings, Inc.

 2. Strategic Updates and Business Highlights

-- Partnership with Starwood Digital Ventures: Announced a strategic partnership to develop AI and high-performance computing (HPC) infrastructure, transitioning MARA from a Bitcoin miner to an energy and digital infrastructure company.
-The joint venture aims to leverage existing power-rich sites for AI and HPC demands.
+- Partnership with Starwood Digital Ventures: Aimed at expanding into AI and high-performance computing (HPC), transitioning from a Bitcoin mining focus to a broader energy and digital infrastructure company.

 3. Forward Guidance and Outlook